ropensci/taxadb/README.md

 ```

 Note that some names cannot be resolved to an identifier.
 This can occur
-because of mis-spellings, non-standard formatting, or the use of a
+because of miss-spellings, non-standard formatting, or the use of a
 synonym not recognized by the naming provider.
 Names that cannot be
 uniquely resolved because they are known synonyms of multiple different
 species will also return `NA`.
 The `by_name` filtering functions can